 The Fluke 323 is a mid-range model designed for both professional and DIY use; it covers a wide range of purposes and is intended for use in tight areas, such as cable compartments and junction boxes.
-It measures 8x3x2inches, which is surprisingly compact and easy to fit into a tool box, and is ergonomically styled so it fits neatly in the hand and the buttons that give you the reading are all close to hand.
+It measures 8x3x2inches, which is surprisingly compact and easy to fit into a toolbox, and is ergonomically styled so it fits neatly in the hand, and the buttons that give you the reading are all close to the hand.

 The 323 measures AC currents up to 400amp; that’s more than adequate for most purposes, and it does so with surprising accuracy.
 It can measure both AC and DC voltage up to 600v (it does not measure DC currents, as we said).
 The device can measure resistance up to 4-kilohms.
 These are sufficient ranges for measuring home circuits, and for professional use also.

 The jaws, when clamped, can measure currents up to 30mm distant; this gives you plenty of scope for measurements in DIY projects.
 You can use the test leads for physical connections and more accurate readings where needed.
 Everything you need to take measurements is provided in the package, so you are ready to start work straight away.